v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

   > - If you only have one realm, leave it **Not configured** (default).

 - **Principal name** (Kerberos only): Enter the username of the Kerberos principal.
 You don't need to include the realm name.
 For example, in `user@contoso.com`, `user` is the principal name, and `contoso.com` is the realm name.

+  > [!TIP]
+  > - You can also use variables in the principal name by entering curly brackets `{{ }}`.
+For example, to show the username, enter       `Username: {{username}}`.
+  > - However, be careful with variable substitution because variables aren't validated in the UI and they are case sensitive.
+Be sure to enter the correct information.

 - **Active Directory site code** (Kerberos only): Enter the name of the Active Directory site that the Kerberos extension should use.
 You may not need to change this value, as the Kerberos extension may automatically find the Active Directory site code.
 - **Cache name** (Kerberos only): Enter the Generic Security Services (GSS) name of the Kerberos cache.
 You most likely don't need to set this value.
 - **App bundle IDs** (Kerberos only): **Add** the app bundle identifiers that should use single sign-on on your devices.
 These apps are granted access to the Kerberos Ticket Granting Ticket, the authentication ticket, and authenticate users to services they’re authorized to access.